 The steep slope becomes a setting for a laconic composition of three “containers” (60 square meters each).
 The “guest container” occupies the lower terrace.
 The other two “containers” – the metal and the wooden ones – are located on the upper terrace.
-The bedroom container” leans on the slope and on the “common area container”.
+The bedroom “container” leans on the slope and on the shared space “container”.

-The wooden deck with an elongated swimming pool unites the cubit volumes into a common system.
+The wooden deck with an elongated swimming pool unites the cubic volumes into a common system.

 The ground floor is a day-time shared space which has immediate access to the garden.
-The kitchen, the living room and the terrace with a swimming pool make the core of the living space.
-The shared territory of the ground floor is divided into zones, although retaining its coherent and unobstructed nature.
-The “dividing line” is a partition wall with an embedded TV screen facing the part of the shared space which is a living room, and the kitchen zone on the other side with some cabinets, a sink and working surfaces.
+The kitchen, the living room, and the terrace with a swimming pool make the core of the living space.
+The shared territory of the ground floor is divided into zones, retaining its coherent and unobstructed nature.
+The “dividing line” is a partition wall with an embedded TV screen facing one part of the shared space which is a living room; the kitchen zone being on the other side with some cabinets, a sink, and working surfaces.

-The laconic character of the exterior is preserved in the interior space of the house as well.
+The laconic character of the exterior is preserved in the interior space of the house.
 The decor is reduced to bare minimum, represented by its structural materials.
 Compositionally, the house enjoys a 180-degree exposure to the surrounding space.
 The sliding doors unite the ground floor space with the garden.
 The boundaries are blurred between the interior space of the house and the evolving landscape.

 The upper floor of the house also has an open layout.
 A partition wall above the flight of stairs marks a very symbolic boundary between the bedroom and the bathroom.
 The latter is not a room per se, but a spatial “pocket” with a particular function.
 If necessary, the unobstructed space of the first floor can be easily divided into isolated rooms.